littleactuary/littleactuary.github.io/about/index.md

 ## About Me

 Hi, my name's Duc Hien and I'm from Vietnam.
 I moved to Paris in 2009 to pursue my higher studies and I've been living here since then.
 I hold a MSc degree in Statistics (Actuarial Science Major) at ENSAE ParisTech.
-Associated actuary of the Institue of Actuaries (IA), I currently work as an Actuarial Consultant.
+Associated actuary of the Institute of French Actuaries (IA), I'm currently working as an Actuarial Consultant.
 I'm interested in Actuarial Science (of course), Computer Science, Data Science (in progress) and Web development (a little bit).

 <a markdown="0" href="{{ site.url }}/vitae" class="btn">My résumé</a>